Diyasingh03/Diyasingh03/README.md

 I'm a Rising Junior at Purdue University studying Computer Science <br>
 💻 Concentrations in Machine Intelligence, Computer Graphics and Visualisation and Algorithmic Foundations<br>
 ⚙️ Minoring in Art & Design Studio and Mathematics<br>
-I'm currently working on ML and Computer Vision Projects<br>✨I'm looking for summer 2025 internships✨<br>
+I'm currently working on ML, Computer Vision Projects and my personal portfolio website at diya.wiki <br>✨I'm looking for summer 2025 internships✨<br>

 ## 🌐 Socials: